expectedtodie/expectedtodie/_posts/2022-05-30-expectedtodie-part4.md

 As it turned out, I didn’t have rosacea anymore and my face did not turn red.
 I don’t know why but suspect my diet change helped the situation.

-As for the acid refulc, my wife found a solution for the stomach acid that worked pretty well and got me through the transition.
+As for the acid reflux, my wife found a solution for the stomach acid that worked pretty well and got me through the transition.

 Put 2 tablespoons of apple cider vinegar and ¼ teaspoon of baking soda in a glass.
 When the fizzing stops, add some water and drink it all down.